 Florida Division of Emergency Management Issues Updates on Southeast Florida Flooding

-Executive Director Kevin Guthrie requested four Individual Assistance (IA) and four Public Assistance (PA) teams from FEMA to conduct in-person joint Preliminary Damage Assessments (PDA) in Broward County.
-Florida Division of Emergency Management (FDEM) Recovery staff have deployed and are on-scene to assist with these assessments.
+Individual Assistance (IA) and Public Assistance (PA) teams from FEMA are conducting in-person joint Preliminary Damage Assessments (PDA) in Broward County.
+Florida Division of Emergency Management (FDEM) Recovery are on-scene to assist with these assessments.
 Information gathered from PDAs will determine what federal assistance may be made available for impacted residents.

 The State Emergency Response Team has taken the following actions:

 - The SERT deployed 500,000 gallons of fuel to stations in Southeast Florida and stands ready to assist private sector partners in fuel distribution and delivery.
 Fuel transports are being escorted by law enforcement partners in order to expedite delivery.

 - The SERT deployed over 20 flood mitigation assets including industrial vacuum trucks and water pumps to the City of Ft.
 Lauderdale, Dania Beach and Hollywood, Florida.

 - SERT feeding partners have served 4,181 hot meals and distributed over 20 cases of water and 1,000 clean-up kits.
 Lunch and dinner are being offered to impacted residents at the following locations: